Scholarship Program For Rising 6th Graders

-The Canterbury Scholarship Program is for rising 6th graders who are high-achieving, minority students who would not be able to afford the cost of Canterbury’s tuition without significant aid.
+The Armfield Scholarship is for rising 6th graders who are high-achieving, minority students who would not be able to afford the cost of Canterbury’s tuition without significant aid.
 The scholarship awards 95 percent of the cost of tuition, the use of a laptop computer, and funds for extra school expenses such as field trips and tutoring.
 Two scholarships are awarded each year to minority students entering 6th grade.
 Combined annual income of a recipient family is typically $65,000 or less.

 The application deadline is in the spring.
-Canterbury must have a complete application file, with all supporting documents, by the deadline.
+Canterbury must have a complete application file, with all supporting documents, by the end of February.

 To be considered for the scholarship, candidates must meet the following criteria:

 - Grades of B+ or better on the last two years’ report cards

 - Score among the top 15 percent on a national standardized test.
 (The Cognitive Abilities test [CogAT] is given to all 3rd graders enrolled in public schools, but other test scores will be accepted) OR have a score of four on one or more End-of-Grade exams.